thomasWeise/oa/metaheuristics/localSearch/README.md

 The operations are now packed much tighter.
 The makespan of the schedules is closer to quality $\lowerBound$ of the known optimal solution.
 Especially on the large (but nevertheless easy) instance `ta70`, the median schedule with 3020&nbsp;time units length only slightly exceeds the lower bound of 2995&nbsp;time units.
-Indeed, `rls` even discovered on solution that is optimal during one of its runs.
+Indeed, `rls` even discovered on solution that is optimal during four of its runs.
 For your enjoyment, we plot this chart in [@fig:best_gantt_rls].

 \rel.figure{gantt_rls}{The Gantt charts corresponding to the median results of the randomized local search&nbsp;`rls`.}{gantt_rls.svgz}{width=99.9%}